 A tip to help you rest is to room in with your newborn (which I recommend regardless if you’ve had a c-section).
 A bassinet next to your bed or even safe co-sleeping will be much easier on your body.
 This will also help establish breastfeeding (which can be more of a challenge after a c-section - more on this below).

 4. Breastfeeding May Be Harder

 This isn’t a tip, but it’s important to know.
 Breastfeeding after my c-section was hard, and I’ve read that this is common.
 It was difficult to find a good position to breastfeed in, and my daughter had trouble with her latch.
 I had very few problems breastfeeding my first daughter, so this was a surprise for me.
-I’ve also heard of mamas having trouble with their milk supply after having a c-section.
-This is all normal, but doesn’t mean that you can’t breastfeed.
+You may encounter other challenges with breastfeeding if you were separated from your baby for a long time.
+It's ok!
+It doesn’t mean that you can’t breastfeed...

 Don’t.
 Give.
 Up. - GET HELP!
-There are amazing lactation consultants, facebook groups and organizations who are committed to helping moms successfully breastfeed.
+We have an online class (Breastfeeding Made Simple) that will teach you all you need to know about successful breastfeeding.
+There are also amazing lactation consultants, Facebook groups and organizations who are committed to helping moms successfully breastfeed.
 I utilized all three of these options - I chatted, sent (non-awkward) pictures, and asked a million questions.
 It was a rough 8 weeks, but I persevered because I knew that after the first couple of months, breastfeeding was so easy.

 5. Take Gentle Walks

 While rest is important, gentle movement is just as important.
 Walking helps circulation, which helps healing.
 Good circulation also prevents blood clots.
 If the weather is nice, this is a good opportunity for some fresh air, which aids in your mental health, too!
 Ask your doctor for their recommendation on the frequency/intensity of your walks.